les1g/les1g/README.md

 ### 🩷 About Me

-I’m a Software Engineering student passionate about **clean architecture**, **scalable web design**, and **cloud-first solutions**.
-I love experimenting with new tools, building maintainable workflows, and sharing what I learn along the way.

-- Currently working on my personal website
+- Currently working on personal projects + school assignments

 - Exploring data structures and algorithms